CS230 • Adversarial Attacks and Defenses

 Non-robust features hypothesis

-- Ilyas et al., 2019 suggested adversarial examples exploit “non-robust features”: patterns invisible to humans but predictive in training data.
-Neural networks rely on these features, which makes them inherently susceptible.
+- Ilyas et al., 2019 suggested that adversarial examples exploit “non-robust features”—statistical patterns that are invisible to humans but predictive in data.
+Models naturally learn these features, making them fundamentally vulnerable.

 -